SalmonMode/typed-http-client/README.md

 function assertIsMyRawData(value: object): asserts value is MyRawData {
   if (!hasProperty(value, "someNumber") || !Number.isFinite(value.someNumber)) {
     throw new TypeError("Value is not MyRawData");
+  } else if (
+    !hasProperty(value, "someDate") ||
-  } else if (!hasProperty(value, "someDate") || typeof value.someDate !== "string") {
+    typeof value.someDate !== "string"
+  ) {
     throw new TypeError("Value is not MyRawData");
   }
 }
 ```

-Even though we've ruled out errors being thrown when trying to access properties, the compiler will still complain about referencing properties it doesn't know are there. `hasProperty` (also provided by `typed-http-client`) tells the compiler that the property exists, but the property type is still `unknown`.
+Even though we've ruled out errors being thrown when trying to access properties, the compiler will still complain about referencing properties it doesn't know are there. `hasProperty` tells the compiler that the property exists, but the property type is still `unknown`.

 Once the property is confirmed to exist, we can check its type, and repeat the process for the other property.
 If it makes it through without throwing an error, then it's all good!